Spam

 Types of spam

 Spam can take many forms, each with its own characteristics and threats.
-Understanding these different types of spam is crucial for effective cybersecurity.
+Understanding these different types of spam messages is crucial for effective cybersecurity.
 The most common types of spam include email spam, search engine spam, blog spam, and social media spam.

-Email Spam
+Spam emails

 There are several types of email spam, including phishing emails, which attempt to trick the recipient into revealing sensitive information; malware-laden emails, which contain harmful software that can compromise the recipient’s computer; and spam emails that are part of a distributed denial of service (DDoS) attack, where the attacker floods the recipient’s inbox with spam emails to render it unusable.